sstevens2/md-notes/Readme.md

 ## Todo items

+- container environment (started)
-- add in scripts to parse weekly notes into single result file
+- add in scripts to parse weekly notes into single result file (started)
 - option to specify file to write to???
 See if you need this option?
 - Maybe option for making meeting notes template??? maybe with google doc option (if I could figure out API)